Durdona/FEND-Animal-Trading-Cards-Project/README.md

 # GrowWithGoogle-Animal-Trading-Cards-Project

-"Animal Trading Cards" Project was coded to get accepted for the Final Phase of Grow with Google Program.
+'Animal Trading Cards' Project was coded to get accepted for the Final Phase of Grow with Google Program.
 Reviewing it on the Final Phase of the Program.
 Posting on GitHub via Git Bash.